sl-design-system/components/website/src/categories/components/spinner/accessibility.md

 ---
 <section>

-"Explore the essential accessibility considerations for the spinner to ensure an inclusive user experience."
+Here are considerations to make the spinner accessible for all users.

 </section>

 <section>

-## Key Points
+## Accessibility Considerations

 Here are key considerations to make the spinner usable for all users, including those with disabilities.